ibi-group/git-it-together/README.md

 ##### `SLACK_CHANNELS`

-The list of channels on your team where Pr.
-Police will post the announcements.
+The list of channels on your team where git-it-together will post the announcements.
 Multiple channels are comma separated.

 ##### `SLACK_GROUPS`

-The list of private groups on your team where Pr.
-Police will post the announcements.
+The list of private groups on your team where git-it-together will post the announcements.
 Multiple channels are comma separated.

 ##### `SLACK_BOT_DISPLAY_NAME`

-The display name of your Pr.
-Police bot on slack.
-Default: `Pr.
-Police`.
+The display name of your git-it-together bot on slack.
+Default: `git-it-together`.

 ##### `SLACK_BOT_ICON`